Optimization with delay-induced bifurcations: Introduction

-with $\boldsymbol{x}$, $\boldsymbol{z}$ $\in$ $\mathbb{R}^n$, assuming that $V(\boldsymbol{z}) \infty$ as $|\boldsymbol{z}| \infty$.
-Here, a scalar $\tau 0$ is a single control parameter, whose modification leads to the changes in the available dynamical regimes.
-Inspired by the theory of bifurcations in ordinary differential equations (ODEs) and by the knowledge of typical delay-induced effects in dynamical systems overviewed in \cite{Janson_two-well_delay_2019}, we hypothesize that the increase of $\tau$ should destroy all local attractors around the minima of $V$ and create a single large attractor embracing all minima and forcing the phase trajectory to visit their neighbourhoods.
-Thus, the barriers between the minima would be effectively removed through a fully deterministic mechanism.
+Inspired by the theory of bifurcations in ordinary differential equations (ODEs) and by the knowledge of typical delay-induced effects in dynamical systems overviewed in Section~\ref{sec_theory}, we hypothesize that the increase of $\tau$ should destroy all local attractors around the minima of $V$ and create a single large attractor embracing all minima, thus forcing the phase trajectory to spontaneously visit their neighbourhoods.
+This way, the barriers between the minima would be effectively removed through a fully deterministic mechanism associated with global bifurcations, such as homoclinic bifurcations of fixed points and of periodic orbits.
+A useful overview of such homoclinic bifurcations occurring in ODEs can be found in the book from the research group of Vadim Anishchenko \cite{Anishchenko_book_2014}.

 Assuming that our hypothesis is true, the desirable optimization procedure would consist of launching the system (\ref{GDS_delay}) from arbitrary initial conditions at $\tau 0$ and waiting until it reaches one of the local minima, then slowly increasing $\tau$ from zero to some positive value, then slowly decreasing $\tau$ to zero, and watching the system converge to the global minimum automatically.
-This process would be similar to the simulated annealing in the sense that a control parameter would increase and subsequently decrease to lead the system to the global minimum.
+This process would be somewhat similar to the simulated annealing in the sense that a control parameter would increase and subsequently decrease to lead the system to the global minimum.
 However, it would be dissimilar in being deterministic, which could be advantageous over probabilistic approaches of the simulated and quantum annealings, provided that it achieves the same goal.

+Since a DDE could be implemented in an analogue electronic device, and the increase and decrease of a single control parameter $\tau$ would be equivalent to turning a handle in an experiment, the proposed scheme would potentially \emph{not} require sophisticated algorithms and hence a digital computer.
+However, in this paper we use a digital computer to verify the concept by simulating the relevant equation numerically.